The 4:30am Wake-Up Call

 The supply chain is a chain for sure.
 It’s actually amazing how anything gets done.

 And me?
 I’m learning.
 Sitting in on every call, watching every process, finding the failure points.
 Where do things break?
 Where can we go faster?
 What can scale?
-How do we increase safety, quality, profitability—all at once?
+How do we increase safety, quality, and profitability all at once?
 And then I write code.

 Seven production SKUs doesn’t sound like much until you realize each one requires: